Derek316x/unit-3-final-project/project_proposals.md

 1. User writes on physical paper using the magnetic pen.
 2. Pen strokes are displayed on the iPhone's screen in real-time.
 3. User taps submit button when done writing.
-4. Computer vision alorithms score handwriting accuracy.
+4. Computer vision algorithms score handwriting accuracy.

 ## Execution
 Please describe how you will build this app.
 Include: